Monitoring a Changing Environment

 22nd Ecosystem Report: Alaska Marine Ecosystem Considerations

 Each year, the center assembles a comprehensive report of research conducted by academic and government scientists, Alaska Marine Ecosystem Considerations.
-This research provides a picture of the health and productivity of distinct large marine ecosystems by monitoring various indicators (e.g., temperature, lower trophic level biomass, biomass of forage fishes, changes in current patterns that transport fish and crab larvae, and unusual phenomena such as coccolithophore blooms), generating a “report card” of indicator condition.
+This research provides a picture of the health and productivity of distinct large marine ecosystems by monitoring various indicators (e.g., temperature, lower trophic level biomass, biomass of forage fish, changes in current patterns that transport fish and crab larvae, and unusual phenomena such as coccolithophore blooms), generating a “report card” of indicator condition.
 This report and other efforts by Center scientists to develop integrated ecosystem assessments enables fisheries managers at the North Pacific Fishery Management Council to better understand and consider how changes in the environment affect the species they are managing and plan for the future to promote sustainable development.

 Fisheries Models Updated to Account for Whale Depredation